tonyliang19/tonyliang19.github.io/README.md

 - [ ] Add this to Makefile (Very important, got confused a lot before) from [here](https://stackoverflow.com/questions/2019989/how-to-assign-the-output-of-a-command-to-a-makefile-variable)
 - [ ] Add this to R plot [here](https://stackoverflow.com/questions/7144118/how-to-save-a-plot-as-image-on-the-disk)
 - [ ] Add this to R to automate scrap library used [here](https://tilburgsciencehub.com/building-blocks/automate-and-execute-your-work/automate-your-workflow/auto-install-r-packages/)
+- [ ] Add this to bash/make for auto completion of available make targets [here](https://stackoverflow.com/questions/4188324/bash-completion-of-makefile-target)